Cainify/Ticket-System/README.md

 5. Click on "Save Data"

 ## How to use
-- Download the files within this repository
+- Download the files within this repository.
-- Copy the raw data from each file
+- Copy the raw data from each file.
-- Follow Importing Rawdata
+- Follow Importing Rawdata.

 ## Bugs/Issues/Suggestions
 If you have any bugs, issues or suggestions please contact **Cain#0163** on discord.